 The best peacock bass fishing resides in Miami-Dade County.
 Miami, FL is home to some of the most aggressive and largest peacock bass in the nation.
-Anglers of all ages can come enjoy catching fish of all sizes.
+Anglers of all ages can come to enjoy catching fish of all sizes.
 If you are looking for a trophy Florida peacock bass, Miami, FL is the place to visit.

 This location is 236 miles or 3 hours, 45 minutes away from Orlando, FL.

-Trophy peacock bass in Florida are characterized by a fish over 5 pounds.
+Trophy peacock bass in Florida is characterized by a fish over 5 pounds.
 Any fish over this weight is considered a trophy and is quite a large fish.
 You have the chance to catch a peacock bass of this size at all the Florida locations but Miami happens to be the strongest and most consistent destination for them.

 Two main locations are prominent when it comes to peacock bass in Miami: Miami Airport Lakes and Miami’s Falls Mall Canal System.
 Both of these locations are urban fisheries holding some giant peacock bass.

 The Miami Airport Lakes is perfect for the traveler looking to fly in and fly out.
 Anglers fly into Miami International Airport every month to come to explore what peacock bass in Florida has to offer.
 This would be the perfect location for you giving you chances at catching trophy peacock bass with our local experts.